 IMPORTANT: Failure to follow this ALERT can result in an unnecessary evacuation of the facility.

 If the test/reset station's key switch is left in the RESET/TEST position for longer than seven seconds, the detector will automatically go into the alarm state and activate all automatic alarm responses.

 IMPORTANT: Failure to follow this ALERT can result in an unnecessary evacuation of the facility.

 Holding the test magnet to the target area for longer than seven seconds will put the detector into the alarm state and activate all automatic alarm responses.

-Dirty Sensor Test Using an SD-TRM4
+Dirty Sensor Test Using an SD-TRK4

-1. Hold the test magnet where indicated on the side of the sensor housing for two seconds.
+1. Turn the key switch to the RESET/TEST position for two seconds.
 2. Verify that the test/reset station's Trouble LED flashes.